It may be possible to settle a dispute without going to court. Negotiation, mediation or arbitration is could be quicker, less stressful and cheaper.

 How negotiation works

 Negotiation is the simplest way of settling a dispute without getting the courts involved.
-You and the other party discuss the problem, and try to find a solution that's acceptable to both of you.
+You and the other party discuss the problem.
+You try to find a solution that's acceptable to both of you.

 This can be done in a face-to-face meeting, on the telephone or in a letter.
-Sometimes, several discussions are needed before you can reach a negotiated settlement.
+Several discussions might be needed before you can reach a negotiated settlement.

-If there is a meeting, think about taking a friend.
-Prepare what you want to say beforehand.
+Prepare what you want to say before the meeting.
 Remember that this is not the time to go through your whole case.
 You are trying to reach an outcome that's acceptable to both sides.
 You may not get everything you want.
 Think about what's vital to you and what isn't.
+You can take a friend or family member to support you.

 How mediation works